 Conductive hearing loss usually involves a reduction in sound level, limiting your ability to hear faint sounds.
 It does not make sounds more difficult to understand or interrupt speech comprehension.

 If the conductive loss is being caused by a blockage in the ear canal, removing it can often restore some or all hearing ability.
-Otherwise, this type of hearing loss can often be corrected with the use of hearing aids or other devices that are surgically inserted to allow sound waves to pass through the ear.
+Otherwise, this type of hearing loss can often be corrected by medical and/or surgical intervention.
+If medical intervention is not an option, conductive hearing loss can also be corrected by the use of hearing aids.

 Keep your ears clean and dry, but don’t use cotton swabs to do so.
 Read more about taking care of your ears and hearing ability here.